The Secretary of State was asked—

 The provision of credit, as I have suggested to some of the hon.
 Gentleman’s colleagues, has been very generous during this covid-19 period.
-Obviously, we can refine the process and we are very open to listening to ideas from hon. and right hon.
-Members about how we can do that.
-I would like to point out that, last year, in his constituency of Midlothian, we issued something like £49 million-worth of credit.
+Obviously, we can refine the process and we are very open to listening to ideas from Members about how we can do that.
+I might point out that, last year, in the hon.
+Gentlemans constituency of Midlothian, we issued some £49 million-worth of credit.
 Many of the companies in his constituency have been very grateful and very happy to receive that money.

 Last week, at the CBI’s annual conference, I reaffirmed our desire to build back better through levelling up across the country.
 We are developing a new strategy for growth, a refreshed and reinvigorated industrial strategy that puts the UK at the forefront of economic opportunity.
 We want to broaden the geography of our economy while taking a more strategic approach, supporting research and innovation in areas where the UK has the potential to both lead and change the world.
 We will work with industry as our plan for growth takes shape in the months ahead and is published in the new year.

-Any help for business, like the local restrictions support grant, is welcome, however limited, but nightclubs and much of the night-time industries have been required to close since 23 March, with no sign to an end of their problems.
+Any help for business, like the local restrictions support grant, is welcome, however limited, but nightclubs and many of the night-time industries have been required to close since 23 March, with no sign of an end to their problems.
 So should the grants not be backdated to that date, rather than starting on 1 November?

 I am delighted that the hon.
 Gentleman welcomes the support that is being provided.
 He also knows that, for areas that were in tier 2 or tier 3 before the new restrictions came into force, there are backdated payments to August equivalent to up to £2,100 a month.